-The Community and Economic Development Department plans to leverage its CDBG-DR funds with two2) prorams.
-An an an analysis of two (2) dual purpose community storm shelters.
+The Community and Economic Development Department plans to leverage its CDBG-DR funds with two2) prorams. &nbspirst, he CDBGDRunds wilbe leveraged wtth FEMA azard Mtigaion Grant funds for two (2) dual purpose community storm shelters.
 These public facilities include the North Smithfield and Concorddual purpose community storm shelters proposed to be constructed.
 Moreover, an Alabama State Representative is also providing discretionary funds for the Concordstorm shelter.